renzilin/NanoForenSTR/README.md

 # NanoForenSTR

-This script is for Forensic STRs genotyping in the manuscript: *Nanopore sequencing of forensic STRs and SNPs using Verogen’s ForenSeq DNA Signature Prep Kit and MinION.* We've tested it on 54 STRs (XX autosomal STRs, xx X-STRs, and xx Y-STRs).
+This is the script for Forensic STRs genotyping in the manuscript: *Nanopore sequencing of forensic STRs and SNPs using Verogen’s ForenSeq DNA Signature Prep Kit and MinION.* We've tested it on 54 STRs (XX autosomal STRs, xx X-STRs, and xx Y-STRs).
 In details, XX of XX STRs can be genotyped robustly and correctly in 30 collected samples and 3 standard 2800 M duplicates.

 ## Workflow

-In our manuscript's workflow, (1) nanopore reads were aligned to the human reference genome (hg19) using Minimap2 and transformed to the `*.bam` file using Samtools; (2) using the `x.py` to genotype STRs with the required `*.bam` file and pattern file that contains 5 columns (STR name, chromosome, start, end, repeat unit).
+In our manuscript's workflow, (1) nanopore reads were aligned to the human reference genome (hg19) using Minimap2 and transformed to the `*.bam` file using Samtools; (2) using the `x.py`, with the required `*.bam` file and pattern file (contains 5 columns (STR name, chromosome, start, end, repeat unit)), to genotype STRs.
 In the folder `x/x`, we provide a pattern file including 54 STRs used in our manuscript.

-In genotype process, NanoForenSTR firstly extract reads from *.bam* file according to the STR coordinate from pattern file.
-Secondly, the repeat unit in pattern file are searched in each extracted read.
-Then, the read is divided into several fragments, some of which are composed of repeat units, and some of which are not.
-As for the fragments which are not composed of repeat units, we use the Smith-Waterman algorithm to align the fragments against a sequence of the same length as the fragment, which is made up of repeat units.
-If the alignment result shows less than 1 mismatch or 2 gaps in each repeat unit part, this fragment will be determined as a part of repeat region.
-After SW alignment process, the repeat region are determined and the copy number of repeat unit in this region can be counted.
-Finally, we make a summary of copy number from reads.
+NanoForenSTR firstly extracts reads from *.bam* file according to the STR coordinate from pattern file in the genotyping process.
+Secondly, the repeat units in the pattern file are searched in each extracted read.
+Then, the read is divided into several fragments, some of which are composed to repeat units.
+For the rest fragments that are not composed to repeat units, we use the Smith-Waterman (SW) algorithm to align the fragments against a sequence made up of repeat units and has the same length as the fragment.
+If the alignment result shows less than one mismatch or two gaps in each repeat unit part, this fragment will be determined as a part of the repeat region.
+After SW alignment process, the repeat regions are determined, and the copy number of repeat units in this region can be counted.
+Finally, we make a summary of the copy number from reads.
 The first allele is the copy number with the largest number of supporting reads.
-The second allele is the copy number whose number of supporting reads is at least 50% of that of the first allele.
+The second allele is the copy number whose number of supporting reads is over 50% of the first allele.
 Otherwise, this is a homozygous allele.

 ## Installation

-We recommend you to use  `conda` to build NanoForenSTR environment and run our script under it.
+We recommend to use  `conda` to build NanoForenSTR environment and run our script under it.

 1. Build the environment: